 “The big benefit has been clarity of purpose.
 You allowed us to approach issues in a less emotional and more systematic way.
 It makes the debate far more rational.” – Trevor Gibson, Director of Environment and Planning, Peterborough City Council

-One aspect of our work that clients value is our ability to get their strategy on a few pages (often one) in as clear as way as possible.
+One aspect of our work, that clients particularly value, is our ability to get their strategy on a few pages in as clear, yet rich, as way as possible.
 This makes it easy to tell the strategy and explain the complexity (without boiling it down too far).

-Sometimes we write the simple strategy story.
-For instance, we recently helped the Daisy Consortium get their strategy clear.
+For instance, we helped The Daisy Consortium get their strategy clear.
 Bear in mind they consist of over 50 partners, worldwide, seeking to change how books are published to make them far more accessible for disabled people.
 In doing so they have already influenced the e-book publishing industry.
 Working with their President we were able to get their strategy onto three and a half pages (albeit in a largish font).
 Most importantly that strategy clearly set out the challenges they faced, worldwide, how they were to address the issues throughout the standards and publishing industry, and how this would improve the lives of both visually impaired and general readers.

 “I have never met anyone with your ability to take a complex situation and turn it into a simple, clear, easy to understand diagram.” – Simone Jordan, Transformation Director, NHS East Midlands

-In another example, we helped the Chief Executive in an NHS Workforce development Confederation (the workforce planning part of Strategic Health Authority), break through the complex environment she had to influence.
+The Chief Executive in an NHS Workforce Development Confederation (the workforce planning part of Strategic Health Authority), wanted to break through the complex environment she had to influence.
 We got the essence of their strategy on a single A4 page.
-So she could explain their strategy to her visitors, an A0 sized version went on her office wall.
-She later said that the Balanced Scorecard work we did (of which this was a part) was instrumental in them becoming one of the country’s top performing Workforce Development Confederations.
+So she could explain her strategy to her visitors, an A0 sized version went on her office wall.
+She later said that the work we did with them as a team, was instrumental in them becoming one of the country’s top performing Workforce Development Confederations across the whole NHS.

 This is just a part of the work.
-Often we will help the client develop the strategic plans that sit behind the strategy, again in a light, easy to maintain format.
+Often we will help the client develop the strategic plans that sit behind the strategy, again in a format that is easy to read and to maintain.
 This really helps with the strategic plan which follows, making it much easier to structure the plan around the strategy.